 “Stop undressing me with your eyes, Bennett.”

 My mouth fell open.
-“What are you implying?”
+“What are you implying, exactly?”

-“That you’re a promiscuous sex fiend, of course,“ Potter replied, face remarkably innocent.
+“That you’re a promiscuous sex fiend, of course,“ Potter quipped back, face remarkably innocent.

 It took a moment for me to realize that he was joking.
 And then I scowled, feeling the hot fingers of embarrassment slide down my neck as my face bloomed crimson.

-I was this close to just going bonkers and ripping out all the hair from my head.
-He was so...so...
-ARGH!
-Words could not describe it; except for the fact that now, I was so furious I wanted to punch something.
+I was this close to just going bonkers and just ripping out all the hair from my scalp.
+He was so — argh!
+Words could not describe it; I was so furious I wanted to punch something.
 Preferably Potter himself.

 “Hey, did you—“

 I frowned, stiffening.
 “It sounded like it was coming from—“

 “ — that direction,” Potter interrupted, pointing towards the stretch of dark corridor before us.
 His finger led to an eerie, inky blackness, dark save for the occasional fluttering light of the torches on the wall.
 The sight was spooky enough to make me forget my previous anger.

 “Yeah,” I agreed perplexedly.
 “We should probably — “